Employment contracts – put it on paper

 Employment contracts, it’s just good business

-It can be all too easy for small businesses to rely on trust and good faith in their employee relationships – after all we’re a very people-oriented profession.
+It can be all too easy for small businesses to rely on trust and good faith in their employee relationships.
+After all, we’re a very people-oriented profession.
 But employment disputes have a nasty habit of appearing from nowhere.
-And if you haven’t got your paperwork in order, you can be hit financially and your reputation damaged.
-No salon owner wants to end up before an employment tribunal.
+If you haven’t got your paperwork in order, you can be hit financially and your reputation damaged.
+No salon owner wants to end up before an employment tribunal, especially without solid contracts backing them.

 “You need something which is both legal and relevant for your salon” says NHF chief executive Hilary Hall.
 “Even the smallest salon is still a business.
 It makes sense to have a formal contract to give you peace of mind and greater protection when you’re employing staff.
-The same applies to renting out chairs or treatment rooms – you need a contract to establish the boundaries of the relationship and outline the expectations of both parties.”
+The same applies to renting out chairs or treatment rooms.
+You need a contract to establish the boundaries of the relationship.
+It should outline the expectations of both parties.”
+Effective employment contracts in such cases are vital for salons.

 A written employment contract sets out the terms and conditions under which the employee is employed.
 It imposes a series of legal duties on both the employer and the employee.
-It should include notice periods, probationary period, as well as obvious details such as the names of the employer and employee, start date, pay arrangements, job title, place and hours of work, holiday entitlement, sick pay arrangements and disciplinary procedures.
+It should include notice periods, probationary period, as well as obvious details such as the names of the employer and employee.
+Other details are the start date, pay arrangements, job title, place and hours of work, holiday entitlement, sick pay arrangements and disciplinary procedures.

 However you organise your employment relationships, do take the issue seriously and get proper advice.
 Put it down in writing and you won’t be sorry.